-- 1. To initiate a Contest, any member of the team must express their desire to Contest and wait for the Quizmaster to grant the Contest.
-If a head coach, assistant coach, or inactive quizzer initiates a Contest, the team will receive a foul (except in XP5, Middle School, and B divisions, they may initiate a Contest without receiving a foul). - 2.
-Once the Quizmaster has granted the Contest:

-- a.
-The Initiating team has three minutes to prepare and present their Contest to the Quizmaster and Judges.
-During the preparation of the Contest, the entire team may verbally communicate. - b.
+- 1. To initiate a Contest, any member of the team must express their desire to Contest and wait for the Quizmaster to grant the Contest. - 2.
+Once the Quizmaster has granted the Contest: - a.
+The Initiating team has two minutes and thirty seconds to prepare and present their Contest to the Quizmaster and Judges.
+During the preparation of the Contest, the entire team may verbally communicate.
+Before, at, or just after the expiration of the first thirty seconds, a team may elect to withdraw the contest in exchange for a time-out (if they have one available) instead of taking an unsuccessful Contest-even if they have begun presenting their Contest. - b.
 The Responding team will be permitted to verbally communicate and begin preparation for their Response during the Initiating team's preparation and presentation of the Contest. - 3.
 Any one member of the team may present the Contest or Response. - 4.
 Once the Initiating team has begun to present their Contest: - a.
 The Initiating team members are not allowed to verbally communicate.
 Non-verbal communication may continue among all team members, including the presenter of the Contest, until the end of their presentation or until "time" is called (the same rule applies for the Responding team when they begin to present their Response). - b.
 The Responding team may continue to verbally communicate, although they should do so quietly during the Initiating team's presentation of the Contest. - 5.
 The issues and rules being used to support the Contest should be stated during the presentation. - 6.
 The presenter should indicate when their presentation of the Contest or Response has concluded. - 7.
 If "time" is called during the Initiating or Responding team's presentation, the presentation must stop. - 8.
 If "time" is called before the Initiating team has a chance to begin their presentation, it will be an unsuccessful Contest, and no Response will be allowed. - 9.
 At the conclusion of the Initiating team's Contest, the Responding team will be given one minute to finish preparing and/or to present their Response. - 10.
 If the Responding team has no Response, they may state "no response."
 However, a Response of "we agree" is preferable if the Responding team agrees with the Contest. - 11.
 Contests and Responses must be presented in a sportsmanlike manner, avoiding any unnecessary comments regarding members of the other team or the officials.